 While not every crisis may lead to a positive outcome, stopping the bleeding can certainly feel like a success.
 Some other tips to ensure this include:

-Intervene as quickly as possible to prevent an incident developing into a crisis.
-An incident is easier to control and steer towards a positive outcome than a full blown crisis.
+Intervene as quickly as possible to prevent an incident from developing into a crisis.
+An incident is easier to control and steer towards a positive outcome than a full-blown crisis.
 The longer you wait before addressing the issue, the larger the sacrifices and concessions will be that you need to undertake to solve the crisis.
 Typically, you'd want to release a holding statement as soon as you can – here's a template you can use.

 Well prepared for a crisis

 While these tips will help to increase the chances of steering a crisis towards a positive outcome, it is far more important to be prepared for a crisis.
 Though preparation won’t make you bulletproof, there are things you can arrange in advance to ensure you won’t be blown away when the crisis does happen.
 The most important tasks and best practices can be found in our Public Relations guide to Crisis Communication, which will help you manage your internal and external communication in these circumstances.

 PressPage provides a SaaS PR platform with additional services for creation of advanced social newsrooms, virtual press centers and online media hubs.
 It enables brands to publish and distribute rich content, and provides direct insights into the results.
 PressPage empowers PR professionals by adding efficiency and effectiveness to their daily work routine.